jacobproffer/blog/content/travel/japan-blog-11.md

 That's where I began Friday in Japan, Dōtonbori.
 As a central central hub for food in Osaka, there are a wide variety of dishes to try throughout the area.
 I recommend to try street food.
 Takoyaki is the most common, which is a ball-shaped snack with diced octopus.
 There are also dangos, which are Japanese dumplings served on a skewer.
 I tried mitarashi dangos, which were doused with a sweet soy sauce.

+After lunch, I purchased a cocktail from a nearby Lawson.
+As it is legal to consume alcohol in public in Japan, I had to try it out.
+My choice was a can of Suntory Holdings' Strong Zero.
+Popular with young adults, the cocktail only costs around one hundred yen.
+The taste is similar to lemonade but with a high alcohol percentage.
+I should note that it is a cultural norm to not walk and drink.
+Find a bench or stand.

 ---

 {{< figure src="/images/dotonbori_01.jpg" alt="Canals of Dotonbori." caption="Canals of Dotonbori." >}}